What usually happens at my first appointment?

 Your first face to face consultation will usually involve your psychologist developing an understanding of what is troubling you.
 We are interested in those aspects of your thinking, behaviour, emotions and relationships which are creating difficulties for you, how these underlying difficulties have developed and how you have attempted to manage these up until now.
 The forms completed will assist with putting the puzzle together.
 Together we will establish goals that you would like to meet and through a two-way interaction and overtime work with you to understand how you can overcome these issues.

-This may involve such things as keeping a record of your difficulties, or practicing your newly acquired skills in everyday situations or reading or listening to new material.
+This may involve such things as keeping a record of your difficulties or practising newly acquired skills in everyday situations or reading or listening to new material.
 If you find this difficult, that's okay, Like any learning process, progress might be challenging, but you will be supported to face any difficulties you may be experiencing.
-Research shows that individuals who commit regularly to treatment and practice strategies experience the most benefits.
+Research shows that individuals who commit regularly to treatment and practice strategies experience the most benefit.

-Of course, sometimes clients just need someone outside of their family, friends or colleagues to be an expert,non-judgemental sounding board.
-However it all depends what is most important and if truly committed to the therapeutic process it literally can change the way you see yourself, others and the world.
+Of course, sometimes clients just need someone outside of their family, friends or colleagues to be an expert, non-judgemental sounding board.
+However it all depends what is most important to you and if truly committed to the therapeutic process it literally can change the way you see yourself, others and the world.

 I’m worried as I have not seen a Clinical Psychologist before?

-Like many people, you may not have seen Clinical Psychologist before and it’s only natural to feel anxious about booking the first appointment.
-Since 2012 we have been providing psychology services to Sunshine Coast teenagers, adults and their family members within a compassionate, non-judgmental and professional space.
+Like many people, you may not have seen a counsellor or Clinical Psychologist before and it’s only natural to feel anxious about booking the first appointment.
+Since 2012 we have been providing psychological services to Sunshine Coast teenagers, adults and their family members within a compassionate and non-judgemental professional space.

 We emphasise a practical, problem-solving approach to treatment in which we aim to teach you skills you may not have had the chance to learn before.
 We help you realise that you are not alone and that your feelings and thoughts are not uncommon.
 Most people require the help of counselling at some point in their lives and we provide the tools to become unstuck, be happier and more connected to other human beings.